hermannm/hermannm.dev/content/projects/wrap.md

         iconPath: /img/icons/go.svg
 ---

-A small Go package to wrap errors with extra context in an easy-to-read format.
+A small Go package for wrapping errors with extra context in an easy-to-read format.